matplotlib/matplotlib/doc/users/interactive.rst

 PyCharm, Spyder, and VSCode
 ---------------------------

-Many IDEs have built-in integration with Matplotlib, please consult its documentation for configuration details.
+Many IDEs have built-in integration with Matplotlib, please consult their documentation for configuration details.